charliefischer/charliefischer/README.md

 #### 🌱 I’m currently learning ...
-ThreeJS to combine my skills in illustration and web development to build immersive 3D scenes within the browser
+p5.js and ThreeJS to combine my skills in illustration and web development to build immersive experiences within the browser